hae-sung-oh/MVAdapt/README.md

 Activate these settings by running `source scripts/set_environment.sh`.

 ## 3. Pre-trained Model
-We provide several pre-trained models in `pretrained_models` folder to get you started:
+We provide several pre-trained models in `pretrained_models/` folder to get you started:

-`mvadapt.pth`: The primary MVAdapt model trained on a 27 vehicles.
+* `mvadapt.pth`: The primary MVAdapt model trained on a 27 vehicles.

-`mvadapt_finetuned.pth`: A version of the MVAdapt model fine-tuned for the `Carla Cola Truck` vehicle.
+* `mvadapt_finetuned.pth`: A version of the MVAdapt model fine-tuned for the `Carla Cola Truck` vehicle.

-`longest6/tfpp_all_0`: The backbone TransFuser++WP model originally from [here](https://github.com/autonomousvision/carla_garage), which is not adapted for multiple vehicles.
+* `longest6/tfpp_all_0`: The backbone TransFuser++WP model originally from [here](https://github.com/autonomousvision/carla_garage), which is not adapted for multiple vehicles.
+    * You can download it [here](https://s3.eu-central-1.amazonaws.com/avg-projects-2/garage_2/models/pretrained_models.zip)
+    * Unzip the zip file and place `longest6` folder to `pretrained_models/` folder.

 ## 4. Evaluation
 To evaluate the performance of the MVAdapt model, follow these steps.